andy64lol/4ndyOS/README.md

 Our first OS,based on DOS.
 - DeepBlueOS:

-Our attempt to create a ChromeOS-Android like OS
+Our attempt to create a ChromeOS-Android like OS.

 ---